What Does LSD Do to Your Brain?

 Long-Term Effects on the Brain

-After the initial effects of LSD begin to subside, the user may suffer from acute anxiety or depression.4 Many users also experience flashbacks, the recurrences of effects associated with LSD many days or months after taking the last dose.
+After the initial effects of LSD begin to subside, the individual may suffer from acute anxiety or depression.4 Many individuals who use LSD also experience flashbacks, the recurrences of effects associated with the drug many days or months after taking the last dose.
 Flashbacks typically follow a short-term, reversible, and benign course.
 The reemergence of visual images is typically accompanied by pleasant feelings, and there is usually not significant concern, distress, or impairment in the individual experiencing a flashback.5

-Unlike flashbacks, a condition called hallucinogen persisting perception disorder (HPPD) has as a much more sinister effect on LSD users.
-Although similar to flashbacks in that it occurs well after the cessation of LSD use, HPPD is a dangerous and frightening disorder that follows a long-term and irreversible course.6 The impairment associated with HPPD can be so severe that many individuals are unable to adapt to living with these long-lasting recurrent “trips,” and many need constant treatment to overcome the pervasive symptoms associated with this condition, the more research is needed to determine how likely this case is.7
+Unlike flashbacks, a condition called hallucinogen persisting perception disorder (HPPD) has a much more sinister effect on those who use LSD.
+Although similar to flashbacks in that it occurs well after the cessation of LSD use, HPPD is a dangerous and frightening disorder that follows a long-term and irreversible course.6 The impairment associated with HPPD can be so severe that many individuals are unable to adapt to living with these long-lasting recurrent “trips,” and many need constant treatment to overcome the pervasive symptoms associated with this condition, though more research is needed to determine how likely this is to occur.7

 Flashbacks and HPPD are only some of the risks associated with LSD.
-Users are also at risk of developing long-lasting drug-induced psychiatric disorders, such as schizophrenia.
-When LSD binds to the 5-HT2A serotonin receptors it produces symptoms that are similar to the hallucinations experienced by people diagnosed with schizophrenia.1 And the fact that drugs used to treat schizophrenia are able to block the hallucinogenic effects of LSD further supports a connection between LSD and schizophrenia.5
+Individuals who regularly use the drug are also at risk of developing long-lasting, drug-induced psychiatric disorders, such as schizophrenia.
+When LSD binds to the 5-HT2A serotonin receptors, it produces symptoms that are similar to the hallucinations experienced by people diagnosed with schizophrenia.1 And the fact that drugs used to treat schizophrenia are able to block the hallucinogenic effects of LSD, further supports a connection between LSD and schizophrenia.5

 Treatment Options